 While the research still continues, preliminary studies show that exposure to cold temperatures is actually good for our vasculature (our blood vessels) and can boost the production of endorphins in the body.
-Researchers at Rutgers University have shown that endorphins can stimulate immune cells and promote a healthier system in general.
-That’s one reason why cryotherapy (low-temperature medical therapy) is growing in popularity.
+Researchers at Rutgers University have shown that endorphins can stimulate immune cells and promote a healthier system in general.1 That’s one reason why cryotherapy (low-temperature medical therapy) is growing in popularity.

 As well, some residents of Russia, Finland, and other low-climate countries are passionate about cold-water swimming and the health benefits that accompany.
 Finnish researchers studied 10 women who consistently doused themselves in water with temperatures just above freezing and participated in a series of cryotherapy sessions.
-The results showed a major jump (as much as threefold) in their levels of norepinephrine - which is a chemical in the nervous system that’s been associated with heightening the immune system response.
+The results showed a major jump (as much as threefold) in their levels of norepinephrine - which is a chemical in the nervous system that’s been associated with heightening the immune system response.2

 Breathe Deeply and Relax

-According to a 2011 study published by the US National Library of Medicine - National Institutes of Health, feelings of stress can jumpstart your central nervous system which triggers the release of adrenaline and cortisol when it comes to your “fight or flight” response.
+Feelings of stress can jumpstart your central nervous system which triggers the release of adrenaline and cortisol when it comes to your “fight or flight” response.
 But when stress becomes chronic, the central nervous system fails to return to normal and this can take a major toll on the body and the immune system.

 A brief, five minute meditation in a quiet place may be all that your body needs; make sure you put your phone away so it doesn’t distract your thoughts.
 As well, massage, which promotes relaxation, can also be beneficial as it can increase your circulation to nourish your cells with more oxygen and blood, and activate the right chemical reactions in your body that can restore balance to your nervous system.

-Researchers from Cedars-Sinai Medical Center in Los Angeles found that people who received a 45-minute massage saw an increase in their number of lymphocytes.
-Lymphocytes are white blood cells that play a large part in defending your overall health and wellness.
+Researchers from Cedars-Sinai Medical Center in Los Angeles found that people who received a 45-minute massage saw an increase in their number of lymphocytes.3 Lymphocytes are white blood cells that play a large part in defending your overall health and wellness.